10 Top-Rated Beaches in Key West, FL

 For those wanting to make a day of it, there are a good variety of options at the various rental shops here, from basic beach chairs and volleyball nets to snorkeling equipment and water sports rentals.
 Families will appreciate the nearby playground, and those with four-legged friends will like the dog park.
 There is also free parking, as well as public bathrooms and showers.

 A unique feature of Higgs Beach is its historical significance.
 Take a wander around, and you'll find monuments dedicated to the 19th-century slave cemetery located on the site.
-There is also a pier at Higgs Beach, where visitors can often spot stingrays and other marine species.
+There is also a pier at Higgs Beach, where, if you're lucky and patient enough, you can often spot stingrays and other marine species swimming by.

 Address: 1000 Atlantic Blvd, Key West, Florida

-Simonton Beach is the perfect place for visitors looking to get away from crowds of tourists.
-Located on the city's Gulf side, it's notable as the only public beach in downtown Key West, and is located just steps from Mallory Square.
+Simonton Beach is the perfect place to lay down a towel if you're looking for a beach close to Key West's downtown attractions.
+Located on the city's north-facing Gulf side, it's in fact notable as the only public beach in downtown Key West and is just steps from Mallory Square.

 A favorite spot for locals, this pet-friendly beach is quite small, so it's best to arrive as early as possible to secure a spot on the sand.
 Despite the soft sand beach, the shoreline can be a bit rocky, so swimmers will want to bring water shoes.